konomu/konomu.github.io/_posts/2024-07-20-wa-ga-basics.md

 The first seven structures (i through vii) are called **は structures** because they all contain topical は.
 The last two structures (viii and ix) are called **が structures** because they only contain が. **viii** uses descriptive が, and **ix** uses exclusive が.
 In the following chapter, we will learn about the three structures in bold (**i**, **viii**, and **ix**), as these are the most basic and common sentence structures in Japanese.
 The rest of the structures will be introduced in [Additional は Structures](wa-ga-other#additional).

 By familiarizing yourself with the prototypical sentence structures of Japanese grammar, my hope is that you'll be able to read a sentence and figure out *what* は or が is doing in that sentence.
-In chapters 2 through 6 of this series, you'll learn *why* one particle is used over the other, and how we can use that knowledge to choose between using は and が.
+In Chapters 2 through 6 of this series, you'll learn *why* one particle is preferred over the other and how to choose between using は and が.

 # <a name="topic-sentences" style="text-decoration: none; pointer-events: none;">｢父はこの本を買ってくれた。｣: Basic Topic Sentences